A CLIP-Powered Framework for Robust and Generalizable Data Selection: Experiment

 \subsection{Ablation Study}

 \textbf{Effect of Dataset Adaptation} \quad To assess the effect of dataset adaptation, instead of using fine-tuned image and text adapters, we directly utilize the per-trained CLIP model to derive the scores $\boldsymbol{S}_A$ and $\boldsymbol{S}_D$.
 The experimental results, presented in Table~\ref{table:abalation-study} with a 90\% selection ratio, show a significant decline in accuracy, with drops exceeding 2\% on Tiny-ImageNet.
 Thus, dataset adaptation is essential for effectively transferring the model's generalization ability to target datasets.
 This is particularly crucial for datasets that differ substantially from the pre-training datasets, such as CIFAR, where variations in image sizes and domain are distinct.

-Additionally, the adapters are implemented as MLP and fine-tuned with just 25 epochs, ensuring high efficiency.
+\textbf{Effect of Text Modality} \quad Previous works~\cite{moderate} use the average image features as the prototype and calculate the Euclidean distance between the embedded image and the corresponding prototype, which is used to filter noisy labels~\cite{ngc}.
+To evaluate the effect of our text modality, we also leverage this distance to assess the noisy samples and replace the text feature in Eq.~\ref{eq:S_A}.
+With a 20\% noisy ratio, the accuracy drops from 46.05\% to 16.39\% with a 20\% selection ratio and from 58.34\% to 38.35\% with a 30\% selection ratio, validating the effectiveness of introducing textual modality.
+Due to the limited space, full results can be seen in Appendix~\ref{app:sec-text_modality}.

 \textbf{Effect of Loss Terms} \quad In Table~\ref{table:abalation-study}, we evaluate the effect of each loss term and their combination in Eq.~\ref{eq:loss}.
 The overall loss function achieves the highest accuracy.
 When $\mathcal{L}_{sa}$ is omitted, the selection process tends to prefer more diverse samples, but some class-representative samples may not be selected, which deteriorates the model performance severely.
 Without $\mathcal{L}_{sd}$, the selection emphasizes the most category-representative samples.
 Although the resulting performance drop is slightly smaller, the diversity of the selected datasets is compromised.
 Therefore, the incorporation of $\mathcal{L}_{sd}$ ensures a balanced representation of the selected dataset.
 Without $\mathcal{L}_s$, since we can not obtain the binarized selection decisions w.r.t. the expected selection ratios, we directly sort the scores in $\boldsymbol{d}$ and select the samples with higher scores.
 However, this degrades our method into a totally score-based selection and fails to address the group effect, leading to a noticeable drop in performance.